 Please note that our recommended high school curriculum is only a guideline.
 There is not a set of required courses for admission to Stanford, and our guidelines leave room for flexibility.

-For example, if you complete the most advanced level of a foreign language offered by your school as a sophomore, it is not necessary to take additional foreign language classes your junior and senior year.
+For example, if you complete the most advanced level of a world language offered by your school as a sophomore, it is not necessary to take additional world language classes your junior and senior year.
 Please keep in mind, though, that we expect students to take approximately five academic courses each semester, including during their senior year.